Estuary

 Broughton Island around The Sisters, Jim’s Leap, North Rock to Cod Rock everything from Long-tail Tuna to Snapper.

-The V or 21 Reefs for snapper or Trag.
+The V or 21 Reefs for snapper or Traglan.
 Perhaps North to Edith Breaker to work big soft plastics for snapper in the habitat zone.

 Those that are new to the area, check out my blog on local boat ramps;